-Now more than ever, we are depending on technology and productivity tools to allow us to operate as effectively as possible under current circumstances.
+Now more than ever, we are depending on technology and productivity tools to allow us to operate as effectively as possible.

-There are three critical components that Amazon WorkSpaces service requires to be deployed successfully:
+There are three critical components that the Amazon WorkSpaces service requires to be deployed successfully:

 - WorkSpaces client application

-Amazon WorkSpaces support supports various range of client devices, some of these clients are as following:
+Amazon WorkSpaces supports a range of client devices, including:

 - Windows Client Application

 - A directory service to authenticate users and provide access to their WorkSpaces

 Amazon WorkSpaces currently supports three type of authentication; AWS Directory Services, Microsoft AD and Simple AD.

 - Amazon Virtual Private Cloud (Amazon VPC) in which to run the Amazon WorkSpaces